Panchovix/stable-diffusion-webui-reForge/README.md

-# reForge users should move to other repos that are more stable and updated
+# Stable Diffusion WebUI Forge/reForge

+Stable Diffusion WebUI Forge/reForge is a platform on top of [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) (based on [Gradio](https://www.gradio.app/)) to make development easier, optimize resource management, speed up inference, and study experimental features.

+The name "Forge" is inspired from "Minecraft Forge".
+This project is aimed at becoming SD WebUI's Forge.

-# Suggested repos instead of reForge
+# Suggested repos instead of reForge for stability

 * Forge Classic: https://github.com/Haoming02/sd-webui-forge-classic, from @Haoming02 with a lot of optimizations and features, from reforge, forge, etc based on old backend of forge.
 * Forge Neo: https://github.com/Haoming02/sd-webui-forge-classic/tree/neo, from @Haoming02.